byrobot-edu/byrobot-edu.github.io/software/codingdrone_eng/lesson7/index.md

 Coding drone supports not only unplugged coding but also plugged coding function. <Br>
 Currently available pluggable coding programs are <b>“Rockitbrick”</b> and <b>“Python”</b>. <br>
-In this lecture, we are going to learn how to connect and code a coding drone and a rocket brick.<br>
+In this lecture, we are going to learn how to connect and code a coding drone and a rocket brick.<br><br>

 <div align="center">
     <table>